Lee Myung-han: Producing style

-Additionally, in collaboration with Lee Woo-jung as the writer, Lee produced entertainment programs Three Meals a Day and Grandpas Over Flowers.
+In collaboration with Lee Woo-jung as the writer, Lee produced entertainment programs Three Meals a Day and Grandpas Over Flowers.
 Lee emphasized the significance of content creators transforming into recognized brands, as the success of their work relies on establishing trust and recognition among the audience.
 Lee said, "If you look at popular broadcasting contents, they have one thing in common: they are not programs belonging to one broadcasting station, but have become 'brands' that independently influence the public.
 For broadcast producers, it is difficult to be completely free from the quantitative indicator of viewership.
 However, in the future, the popularity of the program and the influence it has on the public will be the criteria for judging whether the content is successful or not."